spaceteams/zap/README.md

 coercedString
 ```

 They are implemented using the default coercion of javascript.
 Note that this comes with all the pitfalls and weirdnesses of javascript.
-For example `[]` is coerced to `0`, `''` and `true` with to coercedNumber, coercedString and coercedBoolean respectively.
+For example `[]` is coerced to `0`, `''` or `true` with to coercedNumber, coercedString and coercedBoolean respectively.

 ### Transform and Narrow